 This Classic Shortbread Cookies Recipe is so buttery and sweet.
 This cookie has simple flavor that is loved by many.
 Serve it at your next Christmas party.

 Shortbread cookies are a classic Christmas cookie that is made every year.
-If you love Christmas cookies and Christmas treats, try my most popular recipes: Lemon Snowflakes, Holiday Pretzel Rings, Peanut Butter Balls, Eggnog Bars, and Chewy Chocolate Peppermint Cookies.
+If you love Christmas cookies and Christmas treats, try my most popular recipes: Lemon Snowflakes, Holiday Pretzel Rings, Peanut Butter Balls, Eggnog Bars, and Chocolate Peppermint Cookies.

 This post contains affiliate links.